Menu Close

 Consumer Protection Tools

 All licensed gambling operators must have in place some sort of consumer protection.
 Usually, gambling operators have tools to help players gamble in a responsible manner.
 This is also the case with online gambling although many operators don’t promote or encourage people to use them.
-For that reason the use of these tools is sometimes limited. according to CasinosJungle, examples of protection tools include messaging, self-tests, deposit limits, age restrictions, activity statements, and temporary time-outs.
+For that reason the use of these tools is sometimes limited.

 Activity statements let consumers track how much they are spending.